TransLinkForecasting/rtmdoc/docs/about/contributing.md

 # Contributing

-If you require access to the RTM or would like to stay in touch, please join our mailing list.
+If you would like to stay in touch, please join our mailing list.

 <p></p>
 <form class="form" action="https://docs.google.com/forms/u/0/d/e/1FAIpQLSfQZOaJok5gcDUIUlsuOxsqBZO7yPDoAqF-AkFAlPuIJM2W6Q/formResponse">